Redocly/redocly-cli-cookbook/custom-plugin-decorators/update-example-dates/README.md

 ## What this does and why

-When rendering an API description it might be useful to use current dates in examples.
-Let's say, we want to use a special datetime template, like `$DateTimeNow + 10 days` where the `$DateTimeNow` variable stands for the current date.
-Also, let's use only the `+` operator for the sake of simplicity.
+When an API description includes datetime values, it's nice if they present soon or realistic date values.

-This decorator provides functionality to substitute the basic date templates with the actual values when bundling an API description.
+This decorator provides the functionality to replace a special datetime placeholder, `$DateTimeNow`, with the current date and time when bundling the API description.
+You can also use expressions to add a set number of days to the value, for example `$DateTimeNow + 10 days`.

+> [!WARNING]
+> Placeholders aren't supported by all OpenAPI tools.
+Using this approach, you should bundle your OpenAPI to apply the decorators before passing the API description to other tools.

 ## Code

-The `date-time` plugin only defines the `decorator` section and the plugin `id`:
+The `dates-plugin` plugin defines the `decorator` section and the plugin `id`:

 ```javascript
 const updateExampleDates = require("./decorator");